binipringle/right-to-be-forgotten/_texts/0-outline.md

 - Extrinsic Evidence Collateral and Non Collateral
 - Rule 613b Prior Inconsistent Statement
 - Bias
+- Rule 404a1 General Prohibition of Character Evidence
-- Rules 404a1 and 608 Witness Impeachment for Character for Untruthfulness
+- Rule 608 Witness Impeachment for Character for Untruthfulness
 - Rule 608a Reputation or Opinion Testimony for Witness Character for Truthfulness or Untruthfulness
 - Rule 608b Specific Instances of Conduct for Witness Character for Truthfulness or Untruthfulness
-- Prior Inconsistent Statement
-- Witness Impeachment for Character for Untruthfulness
-- Witness Impeachment for Prior Convictions to Show Character for Untruthfulness
+- Rule 609 Witness Impeachment for Prior Convictions
-- XI.
-Subsequent Remedial Measures
+- Rule 407 Subsequent Remedial Measures
+- Rule 408 Compromise Offers and Negotiations
+- Rules 501 and 502 Privileges
+- Rule 404a2 The Mercy Rule
+- Rule 405 Substantive Use of Character or Propensity Evidence
 - XII.
 Compromise Offers and Negotiations
 - XIII.
 Privileges
 - Attorney Client and Work Product